Morderon/Hak-Tools/Readme.md

 https://github.com/niv/neverwinter.nim

 After compiling them make sure they're in your PATH.
 Place the .bat file inside the same folder where the haks-to-be are located, then run it.

+nwn_desc.nim:

+With the aid of the above library, takes defined values from description.ini.
+Merges a present tlk file with the additional descriptions outputting them into a new .json which can be converted into a tlk with nwn_tlk.
+Finally, it updates the tlk references in the 2da.

+Requires: By default, the original 2das should be within Input 2das and the jsons which hold descriptions should be within Input json.
+The file name of the jsons should match the 2da.
+The default values can be changed within description.ini